sofwerx/trello/README.md

 Ensure your docker-engine hosting machine is associated via Wifi as a client to the tello drone, then run:

-    docker-compose up

-If you change anything but the changes do not appear to happen inside the docker container, use this:
+    make

+If you change anything, you will need to force a new build:

-    docker-compose build
+    make build run
-    docker-compose up --force-recreate